 • Applicant agrees that the image furnished may be retained for file, reference and archival purposes, and will be viewed partially or in its entirety during review of the grant application.

-RESPONSIBILITIES OF THE FISCAL AGENT (required for artist applicants): A fiscal agent is an organization who agrees to be responsible for grant funds on behalf of the grant recipient.
-Contact the EAI by email if a list of fiscal agents is needed.
+A fiscal agent is an organization who agrees to be responsible for grant funds on behalf of the grant recipient.

 • Receives and is responsible for the grant funds on behalf of grant recipient.